COVID-19 Mitigation Policy

 We take the mitigation of illness and any potential COVID transmission at the Toddler Center with the utmost of seriousness.
 Our health and mitigation guidelines may be more strict than those of other centers, or even as recommended by your doctor or the government health agencies, and are subject to change.

-In terms of COVID and any other pandemic related practices, SCTCC meets or exceeds all guidelines set forth by State Licensing, the CDPH, and OSHA, as well as the recommendations set forth by CDC and our County Health Department.
-These practices are subject to change.
-Please refer to the following document for a summary (note that childcare guidance begins on page six).
+In terms of COVID and any other pandemic related practices, the Santa Cruz Toddler Care Center meets or exceeds all guidelines set forth by State Licensing, the CDPH, and OSHA, as well as the recommendations set forth by CDC and our County Health Department.
+These practices are subject to change and evolve depending on the virus presence in our community.

 All children and staff will wash their hands at a minimum each day: upon arrival each morning, before and after breakfast and lunch, after every diaper change, and upon leaving the center.

 Please see the following page regarding the specifics of our current Covid-19 Health and Exposure Guidelines.
 These guidelines will help you to navigate our specific protocols regarding symptoms, exposure, travel, and testing.